absdnd/kaustubh-sadekar.github.io/_pages/about.md

 Research Interests
 ==================
 The key objective that drives my research interests is to design a robust robotic perception system.
 A system that allows robots to understand the surrounding environment semantically (what is it that they are looking at), and geometrically (how far is it from them) so they can interract and explore the 3D world just like humans.
-I am optimistic about the future when the robots will coexist with humans and augment their lives in different aspects :smiley:
+I am optimistic about the future when the robots will coexist with humans and augment their lives in different aspects.

 Some of the topics I am interested in are as follows: